Articular cartilage repair / replacement

 - Considerably cheaper than ACI/MACI

 - Histological studies demonstrate regeneration of excellent new hyaline-like articular cartilage.

 - Still can be somewhat expensive, though considerably less so than ACI or MACI

-My firm preference for the treatment of articular cartilage defects in younger patients where the defect is greater than 2cm2 or for smaller defects that have failed attempts at previous microfracture is to use the Chondrotissue graft, which in his hands has given the best results.
+My personal firm preference for the treatment of articular cartilage defects in younger patients where the defect is greater than 2cm2, or for smaller defects that have failed attempts at previous microfracture, is to use the Chondrotissue graft, which in my hands has given the best results.
 For older (35yr+) patients with isolated cartilage defects, the Episealer implant is a fantastic step forward in modern knee surgery technology, and gives great results.